LCRAPPYS/LCRAPPYS/README.md

-- 👋 Hi, I’m @LCRAPPYS
+- 👋 Hi, I’m @issy
 - 👀 I’m interested in tech and engineerin
 - 🌱 I’m currently learning IT and business
-- ⚡ Fun fact:am 14 lol
+- ⚡ Fun fact:i like cars

 <!---
 LCRAPPYS/LCRAPPYS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.